Toxic Algae Bloom Closes 25 Beaches On Mississippi's Coast, Fed By Fresh Floodwaters

 A bloom of toxic algae has forced Mississippi to close 25 beaches along its Gulf Coast.
 State environmental officials say people can still visit the sandy beaches — but they should avoid any contact with the water.

 The blue-green algae "can cause rashes, stomach cramps, nausea, diarrhea and vomiting," the Mississippi Department of Environmental Quality says.
-And it warns that exposure can also affect pets.
+And it warns that exposure can affect pets.

 Toxins in the algae can also affect the liver and nervous system.
-The state agency also advises people along Mississippi's coast "to not eat fish or any other seafood taken from affected areas."
+The state agency advises people along Mississippi's coast "to not eat fish or any other seafood taken from affected areas."

-The algae are thriving because freshwater has contaminated the gulf's normal saltwater, after weeks of heavy rainfall.
-The effects are being felt along a long band of the coast, from the Mississippi Sound to Lake Pontchartrain in Louisiana, where a large bloom has also been reported.
+The algae are thriving because after weeks of heavy rainfall, freshwater has contaminated the gulf's normal saltwater.
+The effects are being felt along a lengthy band of the coast, from the Mississippi Sound to Lake Pontchartrain in Louisiana, where a large bloom has also been reported.

-"When it's in bloom it looks like green paint, very fluorescent green," says Steve Bailey of the Mississippi Department of Environmental Quality, in an interview with member station Mississippi Public Broadcasting.
+"When it's in bloom, it looks like green paint, very fluorescent green," Steve Bailey of the Mississippi Department of Environmental Quality says in an interview with member station Mississippi Public Broadcasting.

 "So we have a huge amount of fresh water in the Sound along with the shallow waters, plenty of sunlight.
-It was just perfect conditions for a huge bloom to occur," Bailey said.
+It was just perfect conditions for a huge bloom to occur," Bailey says.

 Warnings about the toxic algae have increased as the bloom has grown and spread to the east along the Gulf Coast.
 Just two weeks ago, Mississippi had only nine beach closures.
-In neighboring Louisiana, health officials have issued advisories for 12 beach areas, along with an advisory for a large algal bloom in Lake Pontchartrain.
+In neighboring Louisiana, health officials have issued advisories for 12 beach areas as of Tuesday, along with an advisory for a large algal bloom in Lake Pontchartrain.

-Faced with a swollen Mississippi River from historic floodwaters this spring and summer, the Army Corps of Engineers opened the Bonnet Carré Spillway to divert water, protect levees and prevent flooding in New Orleans and low-lying areas downriver.
+Faced with a swollen Mississippi River from historic floodwaters this spring and summer, the U.S. Army Corps of Engineers opened the Bonnet Carré Spillway to divert water, protect levees and prevent flooding in New Orleans and low-lying areas downriver.

 The Corps has left the spillway open since May, for a total of more than 100 days — the longest it's ever been open, according to NOLA.com.
 It will likely stay open for at least another week, as officials wait for the river level to drop.